GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * Notes: Will miss tissue/organ level terms
 * [Results](muscle_RCV_000239.tsv)
 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/416)
-* Status: open
+* Status: closed - mapping completed

+#### antimicrobial RCV_000064
+* Notes: Internal note: some work on new GOCHE terms required before this can be added.
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### adhesion RCV_000049
 * Notes: Manual mapping is to 'biological adhesion only'.
 Is this class really needed?
 Already have cell-cell and cell-matrix RCV terms.
-* Results: N/A Job not run.
-Specification marked as preliminary or missing.

-#### antimicrobial RCV_000064
-* Notes: Internal note: some work on new GOCHE terms required before this can be added.
 * Results: N/A Job not run.
 Specification marked as preliminary or missing.

 #### vessel development RCV_000349